iipc/awesome-web-archiving/README.md

 * [HTTrack](http://www.httrack.com/) - An open source website copying utility. *(Stable)*
 * [monolith](https://github.com/Y2Z/monolith) - CLI tool to save a web page as a single HTML file. *(Stable)*
 * [Obelisk](https://github.com/go-shiori/obelisk) - Go package and CLI tool for saving web page as single HTML file. *(Stable)*
+* [ProofSnap](https://getproofsnap.com/) - Chrome extension that records a page load and writes it as WARC, with HAR, MHTML and per-resource SHA-256 checksums alongside.
+Proprietary, fee based. *(Stable)*
 * [Scoop](https://github.com/harvard-lil/scoop) - High-fidelity, browser-based, single-page web archiving library and CLI for witnessing the web. *(Stable)*
 * [SingleFile](https://github.com/gildas-lormeau/SingleFile) - Browser extension for Firefox/Chrome and CLI tool to save a faithful copy of a complete page as a single HTML file. *(Stable)*
 * [SiteStory](http://mementoweb.github.io/SiteStory/) - A transactional archive that selectively captures and stores transactions that take place between a web client (browser) and a web server. *(Stable)*